zakasalman/zakasalman/README.md

 ## 🌟 Hey there!
 I'm Zaka

-A third-year AI & Data Science student who loves turning data into meaningful insights.
+A third-year AI & Data Science student
 I'm constantly exploring ML, DSA patterns, and how technology shapes the future.

 ### 💡 I Love Working On